-There are many reasons why literally everyone should take a daily probiotic, and there is a great deal of research supporting the importance of gut health and a balanced gut microbiome.
-However, one should understand that although soil-based organisms (SBOs) fall under the same category as the probiotics that are resident in the human digestive tract, the truth is, they are simply not the same types of bacteria.
-SBOs are spores, they come from the ground and are not naturally found in your body.
+There are many reasons why everyone should take a daily probiotic, and a great deal of research supports the importance of gut health and a balanced gut microbiome.
+However, it's important to understand that although soil-based organisms (SBOs) fall under the same category as the probiotics that are resident in the human digestive tract, the truth is that they are simply not the same types of bacteria—SBOs are spores that come from the ground and they are not naturally found in your body.

 Soil Microbes vs. Gut Microbes

 SBOs are beneficial in many ways, but the benefits of SBOs are very different from those of probiotics that live in the human body.
 Soil organisms enrich the soil for plants, and since humans and livestock eat many of these plants, we want the soil to provide optimal nutrients for crops.

 Why SBOs may not be safe as supplements

-Supplementing with soil organisms (introducing foreign microbes) when your intestinal tract is not properly colonized with resident bacteria is like inviting a group of squatters over to a vacant home and crossing your fingers that it will all work out.
-To make matters worse, SBOs are spore forming and they proliferate rapidly—so rapidly, in fact, that many manufacturing facilities who grow the probiotic strains found in the human gut consider SBOs as a contaminant to their facility.
+Supplementing with soil organisms and introducing foreign microbes when your intestinal tract is not properly colonized with resident bacteria is like inviting a group of squatters over to a vacant home and crossing your fingers that they won't move in and take over.
+To make matters worse, SBOs are spore forming and they proliferate rapidly—so rapidly, in fact, that many manufacturing facilities that grow probiotic strains found in the human gut consider SBOs to be contaminants.
 They know that if they don’t take every precaution to keep them out, SBOs could take over and create a nightmare scenario.
-Because of this, they even refer to them as the “cockroaches of the industry”.
+Because of this, they even refer to them as the “cockroaches of the industry.”

 Some studies have suggested that SBOs are similar to the dreaded super germs that resist classic antibiotic treatments.
 For example, many of the most common strains of SBOs come from the Bacillus genus, including the subtilis and lichenformus species.
-Bacilli strains are extremely hardy and form spores that can resist stomach acids and antibiotics.
+Bacillus strains are extremely hardy and form spores that can resist stomach acids and antibiotics.
 This characteristic actually makes SBOs more desirable to marketers because they will survive not only your stomach acids, but also extreme heat and even food processing.

 What you don’t know CAN hurt you.

 It seems the bottom line is that anyone with a compromised gut might want to think twice before exposing themselves to probiotics containing SBOs, whether in food or supplement form.
-SBOs may appear on labels as “soil probiotics”, “homeostatic soil organisms” (HSOs), “bacterial soil organisms” (BSOs) or simply “soil organisms” (SOs).
+SBOs may appear on labels as “soil probiotics,” “homeostatic soil organisms (HSOs)," “bacterial soil organisms (BSOs)," or simply, “soil organisms (SOs)."

-Instead, focus on supplements that contain resident human probiotic strains until you are absolutely confident that your digestive tract is properly colonized and well-equipped to reap the benefits of exposure to these transient soil based strains without putting your health at risk.
+Instead, focus on supplements that contain resident human probiotic strains until you are absolutely confident that your digestive tract is properly colonized and well-equipped to reap the benefits of exposure to these transient soil based strains, without putting your health at risk.

 Julie Hays is the Communications Director here at Hyperbiotics.
 Health writer and mama of two little girls, Julie's on a mission to empower others to live lives free of the microbial depletion many of us face today.
 For more ideas on how you can maximize wellness and benefit from the power of probiotics, be sure to subscribe to our newsletter.